jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/module3/lab1.rst

 BIGIP1 and BIGIP2 are in a cluster which shares configuration objects.
 As configuration objects are in sync, we only need to send a declaration to a single BIG-IP.

-..Note:: In a real environment you will want to install AS3 on every device, however you do only sent a declartion to a single.
+..
+Note:: In a real environment you will want to install AS3 on every device, however you do only sent a declartion to a single.

 Task |labmodule|\.\ |labnum|\.2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~